Borough of Middlesbrough: Borough

 Women in the former Middlehaven ward (absorbed into the central ward) had the second lowest life expectancy at birth, 74 years, of any ward in England and Wales in 2016.

 In the borough of Middlesbrough, 14.0% of the population were non-white British.
-This makes the town about as ethnically diverse as Exeter.
-Additionally, it has a lower indigenous population than Gateshead and South Shields which are further north on the other side of County Durham but now in Tyne and Wear although historically within County Durham.
-It is also the second most ethnically diverse settlement in the North East (after Newcastle).

-Built-up area sub-division

-The wider Middlesbrough built-up area sub-division had a population of 174,700 according to the 2011 census.
-The suburbs which make up the area known as Greater Eston, which in eastern Redcar and Cleveland are often considered part of Middlesbrough outside of the borough.

 Economy

 This is a chart of trend of regional gross value added of Middlesbrough at current basic prices published (pp. 240–253) by Office for National Statistics with figures in millions of British Pounds Sterling.